 We provide a confidential family planning service to all our patients including those under 16 years of age.

 Link to BISHUK website

-If you have concerns about any aspect of sexual health or need information, whatever your age, our practice nurse, Jean Wilson, is available Monday mornings and all day Friday.
+If you have concerns about any aspect of sexual health or need information, whatever your age, our practice nurse, Jean Wilson, is available Wednesday's and Thursday's.